Davidleyden1/MS1/readme.md

   * I want to inform clients of services provided.
   * I want to ensure clients can contact me and make steps towards booking
   * I want to get across that this is professional clinic
-  * I want to ensure customers can access our online presnce
+  * I want to ensure customers can access our online presence

-## Designgit
+## Design
 The design of the website is divided into three separate areas for easy navigation.
 The upper section is the About section, which details professional qualifications and what clients can expect from the service.
 The second section is a portfolio section which highlights some of the main treatments provided.
-This helps clients to better unstand services offered and what they entail.
+This helps clients to better understand services offered and what they entail.
 The third and final section is a form section which allows clients to contact the clinic as a step towards arranging appointments.

 ### Wireframes
 The layout of the website was initially sketched on a piece of paper.
 A wireframe of each page was then created in